benoitmasson/plotters/piechart/README.md

 **Install** with `go get github.com/benoitmasson/plotters/piechart`, then **import** `github.com/benoitmasson/plotters/piechart` in your Go file, and finally **create** a new chart with `piechart.NewPieChart(plotter.Values{...})`.

-See [`piechart.go`](https://github.com/benoitmasson/plotters/blob/master/piechart/piechart.go#L32) for a complete documentation.
+See [documentation](https://godoc.org/github.com/benoitmasson/plotters/piechart) for a complete overview of the functionalities.

 ### Examples